vero-nika-2828/yasmin-jas-photography/README.md

 ### Testing user stories

-1. I want to be able to quickly identify what categories of photography the photographer offers
+1 .I want to be able to quickly identify what categories of photography the photographer offers

 | Feature | Expected result | Actual result |
 |  :---| :---|  :---|